fractalysid/Twive_Simplified/Layout.md

 Free bottom row.

 ## Keyboard
-This is accessed Functions related to keyboard.
-Reset, bootloader mode, bluetooth profile management, RGBs and so on.
+This is to access functions related to keyboard.
+Reset, bootloader mode, bluetooth profile management, usb over ble preference, RGBs and so on.

 From here you can also activate the QWERTY layer.

 ## Qwerty
 QWERTY layer with backspace in the right home pinky.
+RET and SPC are swapped as SPACE is used in videogames.

 Press both thumb keys to get back to BASE layer.